kessler/fuzzy-math/README.md

 ## thoughts

-#### where is U in (U,m) ?

-In this implementation U is almost always the equivalent of R inside a computer.
-I should probably think about incorporating U into the mix somehow, becaue obviously it's not always the computerized version of R

 #### Set vs Simple array as main data structure
 - Set is the "natural" choice, since it maintains an important quality of classic mathematical sets which is, the distinctness of it's members.